Duke vs. Kansas NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Duke has combined with its opponents to put up more than 57.5 points only two times this season.
+- Duke and its opponents have scored at least 57 points -- this matchup's over/under -- just two times this year.

-- Saturday's total is 7.9 points higher than the combined 49.6 PPG average of the two teams.
+- The two teams combine to score 49.6 points per game, 7.4 less than the total in this contest.

-- The 59.7 points per game these two squads have allowed their opponents to score this season are 2.2 more than the 57.5 over/under in this contest.
+- This contest's over/under is 2.7 points under the 59.7 these two squads combine to give up per game in 2021.

 Duke Stats and Trends